llMBQll/OmniLED/docs/scripting_reference.md

 >
 > > `BitPerPixel`
 > >
-> > Pack information about 8 pixels into each byte, making the update data smaller.
-This will also
+> > Pack information about 8 pixels into each byte in a way byte represents 8 consecutive pixels in
-> > add padding bits at the end of each row if the row length is not a multiple of 8.
+> > a row.
+This will also add padding bits at the end of each row if the row length is not a
+> > multiple of 8.
+>
+> > `BitPerPixelVertical`
+> >
+> > Pack information about 8 pixels into each byte in a way byte represents 8 consecutive pixels in
+> > a column.
+This will also add padding bits at the end of each column if the column length is not
+> > a multiple of 8.

 ---